“Plant the Seeds of Solar, Harvest the Power of the Sun”

 Athens County has one of the highest rates of poverty and yet has more residential solar per capita than most counties in Ohio.
 The opportunity to extend solar development benefits to an under-served population can only come with the strategic development of a community-supported model that allows everyday people to participate in the solar economy.

-The Solar ACCESS Project aggregates local subscription dollars to install solar on community assets serving low-to-moderate income (LMI) families in Appalachian Ohio.
-Initial projects include a school district, housing authority, and nonprofit resource center bundled to build 1 megawatt (MW) of solar capacity in 18 months.
+The Solar ACCESS Project aspires to aggregate local subscription dollars to install solar on community assets serving low-to-moderate income (LMI) families in Appalachian Ohio.
+Initial projects include a school district, a housing authority, and a nonprofit resource center bundled to build 1 megawatt (MW) of solar capacity over the 18 month timeline of the Solar in Your Community Challenge.

-The primary barriers to community solar in Ohio are the lack of enabling state polices and financing strategies for small-scale projects benefiting LMI households.
-Our innovation expands Power Purchase Agreement (PPA) opportunities beyond traditional investors to include diverse community capital sources and subscription opportunities for LMI families.
-Social benefits of this project include energy cost savings, rural wealth creation, solar jobs, and LMI access to the solar economy.
+The primary barriers to community solar in Ohio stem from a lack of enabling state polices and financing strategies for small-scale projects benefiting LMI households.
+Our innovation expands Power Purchase Agreement (PPA) opportunities beyond traditional investors to include diverse community capital sources, such as establishing a subscription model and, in time, a community investment fund dedicated to solar and other social impact projects.
+The benefits of this project include energy cost savings, fewer power-based emissions, an increase in solar jobs, and LMI access to the solar economy.